About the Comptroller's Office

-- Administering the New York State and Local Retirement System for public employees, with more than one million members, retirees and beneficiaries and more than 3,000 employers;
+- Administering the New York State and Local Retirement System for public employees, with more than one million members, retirees and beneficiaries and more than 3,000 employers.

-- Maintaining the State's accounting system and administering the State’s approximately $15 billion payroll;
+- Maintaining the State's accounting system and administering the State’s approximately $15 billion payroll.

-- Issuing reports on State finances;
+- Reporting on State finances.

-- Managing the State's assets and issuing debt;
+- Managing and issuing State debt.

-- Reviewing State contracts and payments before they are issued;
+- Reviewing State contracts and payments.

-- Conducting audits of State agencies and public benefit corporations;
+- Conducting audits of State agencies and public benefit corporations.

-- Overseeing the fiscal affairs of local governments, including New York City;
+- Overseeing the fiscal affairs of local governments, including New York City.

-- Overseeing the Justice Court Fund and the Oil Spill Fund
+- Overseeing the Justice Court Fund and the Oil Spill Fund.

 - Acting as custodian of more than $14 billion in unclaimed funds, restoring lost accounts to their rightful owners.